 - History on renewal can be inferred by clicking on the certificate history() button from the Certificates >> Certificates tab.

 Note: The certificate should be saved after renewal in order to be updated in the certificate repository.
 Else, only the old version of the certificate will continue to remain in repository.

-If agent mapping had been configured, the certificate renewal process is done automatically without manual intervention.
+If agent mapping is been configured, the certificate renewal process will be done automatically without manual intervention.
 All the certificates in your organization procured from Let's Encrypt is automatically renewed after every 75 days. i.e., 15 days before its expiry and a notification is sent to the account holder's e-mail address.

-Note: Automatic renewals are applicable only for those certificates saved in Password Manager Pro repository. i.e., after procuring a certificate from Let's Encrypt, you have to save it in order for the automatic renewal to take effect.
+Note: Automatic renewals are applicable only for those certificates saved in PMP repository. i.e., after procuring a certificate from Let's Encrypt, you have to save it in order for the automatic renewal to take effect.